baijum/selenium-python/source/installation.rst

 ..
 Note::

-  You should have internet connection to perform this installation.
+  You should have an internet connection to perform this installation.

 1. Install Python 3.6 using the `MSI available in python.org download page <http://www.python.org/download>`_.